inferno-framework/inferno-framework.github.io/docs/writing-tests/making-requests.md

 end
 ```

-## Reusing Requests
+### Reusing Requests
-You may want to reuse a request from an earlier test rather than reissuing it.
+If you want to reuse a request from an earlier test instead of reissuing it,
-This can be done by giving a request a name, specifying that a test makes a
-named request, and then specifying that another test uses that named request.
+you can give the initial request a name, and then have your other tests use that named request.

 ```ruby
 group do